MatthewPeterKelly/ParticleSwarmOptimization/README.md

 There are a variety of options that can be set by the user, but will be initialized to a default value if ommitted.

 The output of the solver contains a full history of the optimization, which can be plotted using plotPsoHistory.m.
-Additionally, the user can define a plotting function to be called on each iteration.
-Both of these features are demonstrated in the TEST_PSO_*.m scripts.
+Additionally, the user can define a plotting function to be called on each iteration.Both of these features are demonstrated in the TEST_PSO_*.m scripts.

+The code supports both vectorized and non-vectorized objective function.
+If the objective function is vectorized, then the global best is updated synchronously, once per generation.
+If the objective function is not vectorized, then the optimization uses an asynchronous update, updating the global best after every particle update.

 ## Test Functions: